satvikareddy0707/sit725-2021-t2-prac7/README.md

-# sit725-2021-t2-prac6
+# sit725-2021-t2-prac7

-This is week 6 prac of SIT725
+This is week 7 prac of SIT725

-It uses Mocha and chai
+It uses Mocha and chai tests